-Progestin plus estrogen: Combined hormonal pills contain both progestin and estrogen — these are the typical daily birth control pills you can get by prescription.
+- Progestin plus estrogen: Combined hormonal pills contain both progestin and estrogen — these are the typical daily birth control pills that you can get by prescription.
 Find out more about which brands can be used as emergency contraception, and how, from the Office of Population Research at Princeton University.

 When will you get your next period?

-You may experience some irregularities with your period after taking emergency contraception, but you should have a normal period within the following month, according to Princeton University’s website for emergency contraception.
+You may experience some irregularities with your period after taking emergency contraception, but you should have a normal period within the following month, according to the Princeton University website for emergency contraception.